 is an ambitious effort covering more than a third of the City’s land area and

-This initial draft zoning map is simply the starting point for shaping the final official zoning map.
-The draft map will change as the document moves through the adoption process.
-The methodology used by staff to prepare this starting point is outlined in the three documents listed in the “Technical Remapping Guidance to Staff” sidebar section to the right.
+The initial draft zoning map is simply the starting point for shaping the final official zoning map.
+The methodology used by staff to prepare the draft map is outlined in the three documents listed in the “Technical Remapping Guidance to Staff” sidebar section to the right.

-Comment and Staff Refinement – through September 30
+Initial Public Comment Phase – completed September 30

 Planning Commission Review and Recommendation

-The Planning Commission will receive the refined draft map at its regular meeting scheduled for October 14, 2014.
-We can’t predict how long the map will be under review by the commission, but there will be multiple meetings where citizens can express their opinions to the commission.
-Once the commission has finished its review it will forward the map to the City Council with a recommendation, which will include any further adjustments to the map that the commission believes are justified.
+The Planning Commission will receive the draft map at its regular meeting on October 14, 2014.
+We can’t predict how long the map will be under review by the Commission, but there will be multiple meetings where citizens can express their opinions to the Commission.
+Once the Commission has finished its review the map and Commission recommendations will be forwarded to the City Council.

 City Council Review and Adoption

-When the City Council receives the draft map and recommendation from the Planning Commission, it will schedule a public hearing at which any citizen may speak.
-This public hearing will be widely advertised.
+The City Council will receive the draft map and recommendations from the Planning Commission and will begin to review the map.
+The review will culminate in a public hearing, which will be widely advertised.
 All affected property owners and owners of properties within 100 feet of the parcels proposed for rezoning (as determined from the Wake County tax listing) will be sent a first class mailed notice describing the proposed rezoning and the time and place for the public hearing.
-There will also be a published legal notice in the newspaper, and public hearing signs will be posted throughout the areas where the rezoning will take place.
+There will also be legal notices published in the newspaper, and public hearing signs will be posted throughout the areas where the rezoning will take place.

-After the public hearing, the Council will begin its review.
-It is likely that the Council will schedule multiple meetings to review the map, either in committee or at special meetings.
-It is expected that there will be time set aside when citizens will be able to provide additional comment on the proposed zonings recommended by the Planning Commission.
+It is likely that the Council will schedule multiple meetings to review the map, in special work sessions.
+It is expected that there will be time set aside when citizens will be able to provide additional comment the rezoning map.